 In other words, considering time-in-view can take you one step ahead of the publishers who rely only on the conventional viewability metrics.

-Once you understand the benefits of adopting the time-in-view metric, the next question that comes to your mind is, “how do I leverage it?”
 There are many ways to use time-in-view in your publishing business.
 Here are some examples from the industry.

 Use Ad Products